-Pursuant to a 2006 agreement between the Company and The Regents of the University of Michigan (UM), the Company obtained an exclusive, worldwide license to UM's patent rights in certain inventions related to certain compounds originally synthesized at UM, including CMX521.
+Pursuant to a 2006 agreement between the Company and The Regents of the University of Michigan (UM), the Company obtained an exclusive, worldwide license to UM's patent rights (the UM Patent Rights) in certain inventions related to certain compounds originally synthesized at UM, including CMX521.
 Under the license agreement, the Company is permitted to research, develop, manufacture and commercialize products utilizing the UM Patent Rights, and to sublicense such rights subject to certain sublicensing fees and royalty payments.